CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Related Work

 \textbf{Classification of Enzyme Function. } ML models have emerged to predict the outcomes of enzymatic reactions \citep{mikhael_graph-based_2024, schwaller_molecular_2019, kreutter_predicting_2021} and for classification of enzyme function.
 Enzyme function is usually expressed using enzyme commission (EC) numbers, which is a hierarchical scheme for classifying enzyme function into classes (families) and consists of four levels of descriptions (Figure \ref{fig:overview}A).
 Some classification models are general protein function prediction models, which encompass all proteins, not just enzymes, such as ProtCNN/ENN \citep{bileschi_using_2022} and ProteInfer \citep{sanderson_proteinfer_2023}.
 Many models utilize representations from protein language models \citep{rives_biological_2021, lin_evolutionary-scale_2023, elnaggar_prottrans_2021}, and others incorporate protein structure as information, such as DeepFRI \citep{gligorijevic_structure-based_2021} and BioCLIP \citep{robinson_contrasting_2023}.
-Methods related to supervised contrastive learning \citep{khosla_supervised_2021} have been particularly useful here, such as CLEAN and HiFi-NN \citep{yu_enzyme_2023, ayres_hifi-nn_nodate}, likely by reducing imbalances in the number of sequences representing each EC number.
-Recently, combining ML with BLAST has enabled retrieval-augmented function prediction in ProtEx \citep{shaw_protex_nodate}.
+Methods related to supervised contrastive learning \citep{khosla_supervised_2021} have been particularly useful here, such as CLEAN, HiFi-NN, and Enzhier \citep{yu_enzyme_2023, ayres_hifi-nn_nodate, duan_predicting_2024}, likely by reducing imbalances in the number of sequences representing each EC number.
+Recently, enhanced approaches have enabled function prediction in ProtEx\citep{shaw_protex_nodate}, PhiGnet \citep{jang_accurate_2024}, and others \citep{song_accurately_2024, zheng_fedkea_2024, boger_functional_2024}.
+Other retrieval tools enable more sensitive detection of homologs such as DHR \citep{hong_fast_2024}, ProtTrek \citep{su_protrek_nodate}, and using structure \citep{gilchrist_multiple_2024, hamamsy_learning_2023, hamamsy_protein_2023}.
+Finally, there are related models that predict substrates for enzymes \citep{campbell_viper_2024, kroll_general_2023} and that aim to learn connections between chemical space and protein space \citep{paton_generation_2024}.